-How do I extract or decompress a compressed file?
+How to extract or decompress a compressed file

 Before extracting the data from the compressed file you must first determine the compressed file type.
 On a IBM compatible computer running Windows this can be determined by the file extension.
 Most compressed files are either .ZIP, .RAR, TAR.GZ, or .TGZ files.
 Below are some examples of what some of the different compressed icons look like in Microsoft Windows.

 Once the compressed file type has been determined, use the appropriate program.
 For example, many users use WinZip and Pkzip to extract .ZIP files and WinRAR to extract RAR files in Windows.
 However, we recommend Windows users use 7-Zip since this program is free, open source, and supports all major compressed file formats.

 Tip: If you do not want to or cannot install a program on your computer you can also compress and decompress files online.

 Once a compression program has been installed on the computer, you can extract the contents from the compressed file.
 Below are some basic steps on how you can extract files.